arangodb/go-driver/docs/Drivers/GO/README.md

 This project contains the official Go driver for the [ArangoDB database](https://arangodb.com).

-API and implementation is considered stable, more protocols (Velocystream) are being added within the existing API.
+API and implementation is considered stable.

 - [Getting Started](GettingStarted/README.md)
 - [Example Requests](ExampleRequests/README.md)